 I actually don’t have a favourite, purely because I work across a few different fields, which tends to make each job unique.
-I will say though, that I absolutely love working with small local businesses – or businesses focused on ethical, eco or organic products.
+I will say though, that I absolutely love working with small local businesses.
+Or at least businesses focused on ethical, eco or organic products.
 The products I’ve come across are always of high quality, I feel working with natural light can capture the life and honesty in them.

 What do you love about the medium of photography?
 What is your creative process?

 As for my creative process, I really love tailoring the styling and photography process to the product I am working with.
 This is where I find briefing really important.
 With a solid brief, I’m able to work in the right colours, composition, light and textures to enhance and compliment the product/subject I’m shooting.
-This is why I particularly love working with Art Directors, Stylists or Graphic Designers, as they can really help enhance the overall results of a photoshoot.
+This is why I particularly love working with Art Directors, Stylists or Graphic Designers.
+They can really help enhance the overall results of a photoshoot.

 What advice do you have for anyone wanting to turn their passion for photography into a career?

-While photography skills are important, you definately need to be a great networker.
+While photography skills are important, you definitely need to be a great networker.
 Being able to connect with other photographers can help not only to improve your skills, ideas and to challenge yourself but will also help you develop a good network.
 This is something I’ll always struggle with, but the more people you know in different industries, the more opportunities you’ll have.
-This won’t come over night – though if it happens that way, kudos to you!
+This won’t come over night.
+Though if it happens that way, kudos to you!
 It’s something you have to constantly work at, and will seem very taxing at times.

 I think the other important thing is to not take it too seriously.
 It’s important to feel the joy photography can bring you, and not just see the $$$.
 Finally, always try and remember to inspire yourself creatively.
 Whether thats going to a gallery, or going for a walk, spending time with people you love or just chilling out listening to some music.